Prahlad Jani

 Prahlad Jani, also known as Mataji or Chunriwala Mataji (13 August 1929 ― 26 May 2020) was an Indian breatharian monk who claimed to have lived without food and water since 1940.
 He said that the goddess Amba sustained him.
-However, the findings of the investigations on him have been kept confidential and revealed to public by authorities.
-He also made many media and public appearances.
+However, the findings of the investigations on him have been kept confidential and viewed with skepticism.

 Biography

 Prahlad Jani was born on 13 August 1929 in Charada village in India (now in Mehsana district, Gujarat, India).
 According to Jani, he left his home in Gujarat at the age of seven, and went to live in the jungle.

 At the age of 12, Jani underwent a spiritual experience and became a follower of the Hindu goddess Amba.
 From that time, he chose to dress as a female devotee of Amba, wearing a red sari-like garment, jewellery and crimson flowers in his shoulder-length hair.
 Jani was commonly known as Mataji ("[a manifestation of] The Great Mother").
 Jani believed that the Goddess provided him with water which dropped down through a hole in his palate, which allowed him to live without food or drink.

 Since the 1970s, Jani had lived as a hermit in a cave in the forest in Gujarat.
 He died on 26 May 2020 at his native Charada.
 He was given samadhi in his ashram at Gabbar Hill near Ambaji on 28 May 2020.